Hubbins67/nexthol-prismpro/index.rst

    .. figure:: images/ppro_13.png

 #.
-Click on the ‘Optimize Resources’ button.
+Click on the **‘Optimize Resources’** button on left.
 This is where you can see the inefficient VMs in the environment with suggestions on how you can optimize these resources to be as efficient as possible.

    .. figure:: images/ppro_14.png

 #.
 Close the optimize resources popup.

 #.
-Under the ‘Adjust Resources’ section in the left side of this page, click the ‘Get Started’ button.
+Under the **‘Adjust Resources’** section in the left side of this page, click the **‘Get Started’** button.
 We can now use this to start planning for new workloads and see how runway will need to be extended in the future.

 #.
-Click the add/adjust button in the left side underneath the ‘Workloads’ item.
+Click the **add/adjust** button in the left side underneath the ‘Workloads’ item.

    .. figure:: images/ppro_15.png